wpilibsuite/frc-docs/source/docs/software/vision-processing/using-the-axis-camera-at-single-network-events.rst

 is replaced with your team number).
 In this example I have used a sample name for team 9999.
 Then click File->Save or Ctrl+S to save the VI.

-    Note: You may also wish to make a minor modification to the Front Panel to verify that you are running the right dashboard later.
+.. note:: You may also wish to make a minor modification to the Front Panel to verify that you are running the right dashboard\
+    later.

 Building the Dashboard